shahrzadJavadiKoushesh/Algorithm-Course/README.md

 # Algotirhm-Course
-This repository contains solutions to Algorithm Course homework at SBU.
+This repository contains solutions to most questions of Algorithm Course homework at SBU.